mistweaverco/kulala.nvim/docs/docs/getting-started/configuration-options.md

 ### environment_scope

 While using request variables the results will be stored for later use.
-As usual variables they are file relevant and should be stored in the buffer.
+As usual variables they're file relevant and should be stored in the buffer.
 If you want to share the variables between buffers you can use the global scope.

 Possible values: